sleeptoken/zettelkasten/Remote Thought/Understanding evry func call's purpose.md

 ```

  In this block of code we see the call to the function whose return value (zero or non-zero) will determine if the program displays the success or failure message.
 This function takes 3 arguments:
- - The pointer value (0x4010E4) from the first call instruction (stored at cbp-10h),
+ - The pointer value (0x4010E4) from the first call instructiox2.n (stored at cbp-10h),
  - A pointer to buffer of input (0x402149)
  - The number of bytes entered as input (stored in ebp-4).